 2.5 – gilded surface

 The brim of the boss is circular in shape.
 The entire boss is made of copper alloy and is gold-plated completely.
 The gilding is intentionally left out on the brim so that the left-out spaces have the shape of teeth or rays pointing from the center.
 The rays are arranged in one or two rows.
 We know of only two finds of this variant, the first from Berlin – Spandau (Müller – Müller-Muči 1999: 25-6, Abb.
 4.4), the second from the Finnish site of Nousiainen – Myllymäki (Kivikoski 1951: 39-40, Abb.
 1100).
+Other gilded bosses are closely related to the group, namely a piece from Pfulgriesheim, which is decorated with two rows of dots on the brim, a find from Füllinsdorf, whose brim is finished with rosette-like projections, and a find from the Gammertingen-Baldenstein site with an openwork brim (Martin et al. 2013: 159-161).

 The shield boss from part B of the Boat Chamber Grave is very probably the only decorated find of its kind from historical Denmark.
 The recognition of this find brings new possibilities in the search for parallels to the grave inventory (grave Bj 850 in Birka) and potentially offers clues to a more accurate dating of the entire grave.
 The assumption that the dating of the Boat Chamber Grave from Haithabu can be placed closer to the middle or the 3rd quarter of the 9th century will have to be independently verified by new exact analyses.